 With horses you check the teeth, with men you check the brains.

 And that my friends is the entire Geshicte, the entire story.
-We grow old, we don't look the same, our hair loses its luster, changes from dark to gray.
-Our big youthful muscles are a thing of the past, but our mind, our soul, yes they can also grow, yes, they are unlimited.
+We grow old, we don't look the same, our hair loses its luster, changes from dark to grey.
+Our big youthful muscles are a thing of the past, but our mind, our soul, yes, they can also grow, yes, they are unlimited.
 Our souls can sour to great heights.

 During his last year the community arranged for someone to visit old Sigi every day.
 This week my friend thanked all those who visited his father.
 Their answer?

-"Thank us? oh no, it is us who must thank you! what a treasure your father was, what a great source of wisdom, we shall miss the conversations.
+"Thank us? oh no, it is we who must thank you!
+What a treasure your father was, what a great source of wisdom, we shall miss the conversations.
 We were enriched from knowing him."